juntaizheng/mlflow-examples/README.md

 ### dnn-regression

 This sample project creates and fits a Tensorflow [DNNRegressor](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNRegressor) model based on parquet-formatted input data.
 Then, the application exports the model to a local file and logs the model using MLflow's APIs.
 The arguments to the program are as follows:
+* `model-dir`: (str, required) local path or URI of a directory to which the DNNRegressor's checkpoints and the final exported SavedModel will be written.
 * `training-data-path`: (str, required) local path or URI of a parquet file containing training data
 * `test-data-path`: (str, required) local path or URI of a parquet file containing test data
 * `hidden-units`: (str, required) size and number of layers for the dnn; `string` input which has layers delimited by commas (i.e. "10,10" for two layers of 10 nodes each)